marinamarshall/meditation-website/README.md

 ### Acknowledgements

+* My Mentor Chris for continuous, insightful feedback.
+* Tutor support at Code Institute for their support.
+* Fellow peers on slack for advice.

 ## Testing and Bugs
 * HTML
     * No errors were returned when passing through the official W3C Validator